Link Search Menu Expand Document

 ‘Items of the MFQ [Moral Foundations Questionnaire] were refined on the basis of a sample with participants from a variety of countries, but the sample was predominately White (i.e., 87%).
 Furthermore, the sample involved people who visited the team’s website, which inevitably involves some selection bias, potentially associated with ideological background’ (Davis et al., 2017, p.
 128; compare Kivikangas, Fernández-Castilla, Järvelä, Ravaja, & Lönnqvist, 2021, p.
 84).

-Overall, we should be cautious about drawing conclusions about cultural variation from results obtained with the original Moral Foundations Questionnaire alone.
-But we have some evidence to suppose that, in some cases, within a single culture, the Moral Foundations Questionnaire can identify aspects of ethical abilities which may be subject to cultural variation:
+Overall, we should be extremely cautious about drawing conclusions about cultural variation from results obtained with the original Moral Foundations Questionnaire (MFQ-1) alone.
+Is there reason to trust them?
+If so, what is the reason?

 Glossary

 Moral Foundations Theory : The theory that moral pluralism is true; moral foundations are innate but also subject to cultural learning, and the Social Intuitionist Model of Moral Judgement is correct (Graham et al., 2019).
-Proponents often claim, further, that cultural variation in how these innate foundations are woven into ethical abilities can be measured using the Moral Foundations Questionnare (Graham, Haidt, & Nosek, 2009; Graham et al., 2011).
+Proponents often claim, further, that cultural variation in how these innate foundations are woven into ethical abilities can be measured using the Moral Foundations Questionnare (Graham et al., 2009; Graham et al., 2011).
 Some empirical objections have been offered (Davis et al., 2016; Davis et al., 2017; Doğruyol et al., 2019).
 See Moral Foundations Theory: An Approach to Cultural Variation.

 Social Intuitionist Model of Moral Judgement : A model on which intuitive processes are directly responsible for moral judgements (Haidt & Bjorklund, 2008).
 One’s own reasoning does not typically affect one’s own moral judgements, but (outside philosophy, perhaps) is typically used only to provide post-hoc justification after moral judgements are made.
 Reasoning does affect others’ moral intuitions, and so provides a mechanism for cultural learning.